 |Demands a skier that can handle the stiffer flex and quick turn initiation|

 Fischer Nightstick: Pure Park Skiing

-The Fisher Nightstick is a pure park ski.
+The Fischer Nightstick is a pure park ski.
 It has a width of 84mm underfoot.
-With a fully cambered design and a narrow width, it’s not the kind of ski you take off-piste.
-This is the ski you bring to the snow park when you want maximum stability.
+With a fully cambered design and a narrow width, it’s not the kind of skis you take off-piste.
+These are the skis you bring to the snow park when you want maximum stability.

 Under the matte black and yellow graphics is a is beech and poplar wood core with carbon technology to increase stability and keep it lightweight.
 The titanium reinforcement under the foot helps when sliding rails and boxes.
 It’s a durable ski that you can trust and depend on, so you can be confident it won’t break when sliding rails.

 It’s a quite stiff ski.
 It has nice pop that won’t decrease over the season.
 However, the stiff feel means it won’t be as playful as the more soft skis on the list.
 It will be harder to do butters and won’t have such a surfy feel.